 Meditation, Prozac, & Cognitive Therapy

-The Happiness Hypothesis is like a mystery novel – the author explores a series of suspects, one by one, hoping that each in turn is the answer to the question, “What’s the best path to sustained happiness?”
+The Happiness Hypothesis (Check it out!) is like a mystery novel – the author explores a series of suspects, one by one, hoping that each, in turn, is the answer to the question, “What's the best path to sustained happiness?”
 The first suspect was meditation, followed by Prozac and cognitive therapy.

 As simple as the above answers may be, they were nothing more than pieces of the final answer.
 The second developed hypothesis that the author considered was: